chartjs/Chart.js/docs/charts/doughnut.md

----
-title: Doughnut and Pie Charts
+# Doughnut and Pie Charts
----

 Pie and doughnut charts are probably the most commonly used charts.
 They are divided into segments, the arc of each segment shows the proportional value of each piece of data.